gab1618/lapse/README.md

 Making requests from CLI can be very intimidating.
 I myself have tried some tools, and I always ended up falling back to Insomnia.

 Lapse's design is built on top of files that will define the whole behavior.
-Not only this simplifies the whole proccess of using it, but it also lets you use your favorite VCS.
+Not only this simplifies the whole proccess of using it, but it also lets you use your favorite tools.

 ## Features